everycure-org/matrix/docs/src/pipeline/index.md

 2. Topological Embedding Computation - We have implemented options for GraphSAGE, and Node2Vec algorithms for computation of topological embeddings.
 Dimensionality reduction (e.g. PCA) has been modularized to enable flexible experimentation.

 !!! info
     Our graph database, i.e., [Neo4J](https://neo4j.com/docs/graph-data-science/current/algorithms/) comes with out-of-the-box functionality to compute both node and topological embeddings in-situ.
 The Kedro pipeline orchestrates the computation of these.
+However, we aim to move away from this and compute the node embeddings in a separate sub-pipeline, leveraging open source libraries such as Ray and the Hugging Face transformer library to have more control and flexibility over our node embeddings (and to parallelize the computation with many GPUs).

 ### Modelling